PROTECTING YOUR PRIVACY

 - To process payments and to prevent fraudulent transactions.
 We do this on the basis of our legitimate business interests.
 This also helps to protect our customers from fraud.

-- With your consent, we will use your personal data, preferences and details of your transactions to keep you informed by email, web, text, telephone and through our contact centres about relevant products and services including tailored special offers, discounts, promotions, events, competitions and so on.
-This is only applicable in the UK.
+- With your consent, or whenever you purchase with us and do not choose out of receiving our updates, we will use your personal data, preferences and details of your transactions to keep you informed by email, web, text, telephone and through our contact centres about relevant products and services including tailored special offers, discounts, promotions, events, competitions and so on.
+This is only applicable within the UK.

 Of course, you are free to opt out of hearing from us by any of these channels at any time.